openfaas/docs/docs/reference/triggers.md

 ### Cron Connector

 The [cron-connector](https://github.com/openfaas/cron-connector) is an OpenFaaS event-connector which can be used to trigger functions on a timed-basis.
-It works with all OpenFaaS providers.
+It works with all OpenFaaS Providers.

 ### MQTT Connector